-For 2014 the JX becomes the QX60--and it adds a hybrid model for even better gas mileage than the Enclave, where it already holds a small EPA-combined advantage.
+For 2014 the JX became the QX60--and added a hybrid model for even better gas mileage than the Enclave, where it already held a small EPA-combined advantage.

 If it were always put to eight-passenger use, the Enclave would outpoint the JX every time for sheer capacity.
 The Infiniti's only a seven-seater, and its rearmost bench seat sits low to the floor, with less headroom, than the one in the eight-seat Enclave.
 Outside of that extreme duty, it's the Infiniti that holds the edge in flexibility.
 Its second-row seats slide and fold up to make third-row access much better than the Enclave, while both have reclining second-row bench seats, which in the Enclave can be swapped out for captain's chairs.
 Both have enormous cargo capacity, with somewhat high cargo floors balanced off by power tailgates and excellent small-item storage.

 In safety, there's a clear winner between these pricey utes.
-The JX, in its first year out, scores a four-star overall rating from the NHTSA--good, not great--but does ante up one of the best new features we've sampled with its surround-view cameras.
+The JX, in its first year out, scored a four-star overall rating from the federal government--good, not great--but does ante up one of the best new features we've sampled with its surround-view cameras.
+The QX60 carries those ratings over, and adds top 'good' ratings for frontal and side impact from the IIHS.
 However, the Enclave's scored flawlessly in NHTSA and IIHS crash tests, and offers a rearview camera and a new front-center airbag for even more crash protection.

 Luxury features from navigation systems to voice-controlled infotainment systems earn the Enclave a nod over the JX as well.
 The Enclave's displays are brightly colored and more intuitive, with more smartphone-connected capability built into them.
 The JX has more complex controls on the dash, less voice control, and a less well-developed infotainment system in general--though every one comes with four years of Infiniti Personal Assistant, so that Web requests can be handled by humans other than the driver.